florinbaciuu/florinbaciuu/README.md

 - 👀 I am interested in spirituality, technology, and self-improvement, always seeking to expand my knowledge and curiosity while striving to grow both personally and intellectually.
 - 🌱 I’m currently learning coding (c, c++ , c#, phyton, java, microcontrollers, stm32, esp32, pi, pi pico, linux...
 - 💞️ I want to collaborate in the construction of a better digital world.
 - 📫 How to reach me ...
+Idk..
+Email me @ baciuaurelflorin@gmail.com or @ damon0houdi@gmail.com.
 - 😄 Pronouns: He, Him, Himself
 - ⚡ Fun fact: About me?
 I'm blending tech-savvy programming with my deep spiritual curiosity!
-It's not every day you meet someone who's learning to master microcontrollers and Linux while also pondering
--  the deeper meaning of existence.
+It's not every day you meet someone who's learning to master microcontrollers and Linux while also pondering the deeper meaning of existence.
 I'm like a modern-day philosopher-engineer—a unique combination of logic and mysticism! (self praise)

 <!---
 florinbaciuu/florinbaciuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.